 Below is a graph of six computer models forecasting the path of Hurricane Matthew, on 7 October, 2016.

-In the end, none of them got it right - not even reasonably close - the storm went up the coast, through New Jersey and on up to Maine, Newfoundland, and on across the north Atlantic in the usual manner.
+In the end, none of the forecasts got it right - not even reasonably close.
+The storm went up the coast, joining a cold front sweeping across the U.S. (which is typical), through New Jersey and on up to Maine, Newfoundland, and on across the north Atlantic in the usual manner.

 "Many factors continue to limit the ability to detect, attribute, and understand current climate change and to project what future climate changes may be." - p.78